Don't Think Twice, It's All Right: Releases

+Certifications

 Cover versions

 In 1963, the popular folk trio Peter, Paul and Mary recorded the song.
 Dylan's manager Albert Grossman also managed Peter, Paul and Mary and started offering Dylan's songs to other artists to record.
 "Don't Think Twice, It's Alright" was one of three Dylan songs Peter, Paul and Mary picked up that way for their third album In the Wind, "Blowin' in the Wind" and "Quit Your Lowdown Ways" being the others.
 Released as a single, it reached number nine on the Billboard Hot 100 and number two on its Easy Listening charts.
 It was this version that popularized the song.
-Cash Box described it as "an infectious medium-paced country-styled folk item with a haunting, extremely pretty melody" that seemed destined to replicate the success the trio had with "Blowin' in the Wind."
+Cash Box described it as "an infectious medium-paced country-styled folk item with a haunting, extremely pretty melody" that seemed destined to replicate the success the trio had with "Blowin' in the Wind".
 AllMusic critic William Ruhlman described the Peter, Paul and Mary version as an "understated rendition" of the song.
-Radio personality Bob Leszczak describes this version as being done "in typical fashion."
+Radio personality Bob Leszczak describes this version as being done "in typical fashion".

 The Four Seasons released a cover of the song as a single in 1965 (with the title "Don't Think Twice") under the pseudonym the Wonder Who?
 Their "joke" version reached number 12 on the Hot 100, and eventually sold one million copies.

+In 1968, Burl Ives covered the song on his album The Times They Are a-Changin'.
+Billy Strings has also done an acoustic cover.